-These articles, interviews, and many other resources like them appeared in our 3P Vantage Point ezine.
-Be the first to receive them in your inbox by subscribing.
+These articles, interviews, and many other resources first appeared in our free 3P Vantage Point ezine.
+Receive them in your inbox by subscribing.

 Organizations are used to concentrating their technology workers in specialized units, such as IT or Product Development.
 This approach enables them to focus on their specialties and to establish their own methods and processes.
 As a side effect, it also creates a vendor-consumer dynamic.
 And once this dynamic is in place, managers on both sides start wondering, can the technical people work faster?

 At the 2016 Path to Agility conference in Columbus, Gil gave the keynote Being Agile: Having the Mindset that Delivers.
 Ryan Ripley, host of the Agile for Humans podcast, interviewed him about this topic.

 Almost every organization is now showing interest in Agile.
 We seem to have all the ingredients for effective transformations: well-known practices, detailed processes, ever-improving tools, extensive literature, myriad certifications, and many consultants.
 How is it, then, that so few organizations are truly agile?READ MORE

 At Agile2015, Shane Hastie of InfoQ interviewed Gil just as his book, The Agile Mind-Set, came out.
 Watch this interview (or download in mp3) for some candid opinions on why Agile implementations aren’t working out.

 Every day, my kids tell me about a new homework assignment.
 They always finish the description with “and it’s due on…”; school is habituating them to think about deadlines.
 My wife and I have deadlines of our own, such as applying to high school for said kids, and filing taxes.

 At work, deadlines are everywhere.
 Almost every nontrivial undertaking has some date attached to it by which it ought to be completed, released, delivered.READ MORE